acceleratescience/ai-core-concepts/docs/training.md

 There are many places in ML training where randomness is used.
 Examples include the random initialisation of weights (parameters) at the beginning of training, the hardware that you’re building on, or the random shuffling of the data that you’re using for training.
+Randomness is essential to the performance of ML models, but can also prevent reproducibility of your work.

 Two ways to account for randomness are: